joanrig/space_missions2.0/README.md

 # SpaceMissions

 Welcome to SpaceMissions gem!
 This gem scrapes the NASA JPL (National Aeronautics and Space Administration, Jet Propulsion Laboratory) site of current missions.
-You can use this gem to see a list of missions, pick any mission for more information, or search missions by target (i.e. "Saturn" or "Earth") or description.
+You can use this gem to see a list of missions, pick any mission for more information, or search missions by description, target or launch date.

 Possible future features:
-Ability to search missions by
+-sort missions by date
-  -type (instrument, lander/ rover)
-  -launch date
-  -end date
+-expand to all JPL missions, not just current ones

 ## Installation